Avianca LifeMiles is offering a bonus on points transfers from Capital One, which card members might find to be valuable.

 How to earn Capital One miles

-- The Capital One Venture Rewards Credit Card (review)
+- The Capital One Venture X Rewards Credit Card (review) (Rates & Fees)

-- The Capital One Venture X Rewards Credit Card (review)
+- The Capital One Venture Rewards Credit Card (review) (Rates & Fees)

-Do you plan on transferring Capital One miles to Virgin Red with a 30% bonus?
+Do you plan on transferring Capital One miles to Avianca LifeMiles with a 15% bonus?